Herringbone Flooring

 Is herringbone flooring suitable for all rooms?

 Yes.
 It’s suitable for most rooms, including living areas, bedrooms, hallways, and kitchens.
-However, even though it’s more stable than solid timber, it’s still best to avoid installing it in very wet areas like bathrooms unless the product is specifically rated for moisture resistance.
+However, even though it’s more stable than solid timber, it’s still best to avoid installing herringbone flooring in wet areas like bathrooms unless the product is specifically rated for moisture resistance.

 Can herringbone flooring be installed over concrete or existing floors?